Parking and transport

 The underground station is below the terminal.
 If you are a wheelchair user, station staff can help you through the trolley barriers.

-If you need assistance to reach check-in, there's a help point on the left as you leave the station concourse.
+If you need assistance to reach check-in, use the help point on the left as you leave the station concourse or call directly on +44 (0)20 8757 2700 to arrange assistance.

-The underground station is below the station and can be reached by lift from arrivals or departures.
+The underground station is below the terminal and can be reached by lift from arrivals or departures.

 All 22,000 licensed London black cabs have wheelchair access.
 There is no need to book in advance – simply go to the taxi rank (there's one on each of the terminal forecourts).